ProtoDigitalUK/lucid_primitives/packages/speculate/README.md

 ## Notes

 - Speculation Rules are experimental and currently only supported in Chromium-based browsers.
 See [Can I Use](https://caniuse.com/mdn-html_elements_script_type_speculationrules) for more information.
 - This library makes use of the `<link rel="prefetch">` as a fallback, this is not supported by Safari or iOS Safari.
-We currently dont have a fetch fallback for this, though we are considering adding one in the future.